-The Group conducts a comprehensive materiality assessment, consisting of 4 stages, to identify and disclose ESG issues that are material to the Group.
-This section describes the procedures the Group should take when conducting materiality assessments.
+The Group conducts a comprehensive materiality assessment in 4 stages to identify and disclose ESG issues that are material to the Group.
+This section describes the procedures taken by the Group when conducting materiality assessments.
 The aforementioned procedures are as follows: